 Don’t let these lies pin you down, make you negative or take over.

 Like a shield, your faith can protect you.
 Use the sword of truth from the word of God to fight back.
 Cling to God’s wisdom.
 Find hope in who He says you are and in what He calls you to do.

 Fight each lie as if it were an enemy–because it is.

 The list below can help you.*

 Set your thoughts free today by remembering God’s truth.
 Let it inspire you to do greater things today than you ever thought were possible.

 *Want a copy of these lies and truths?
-Subscribe in the form below to download this free PDF of Satan’s lies vs. God’s truth with Scriptures.
+Email me at firstname.lastname@example.org and I’ll send you this free PDF of Satan’s lies vs. God’s truth with Scriptures.

 If you enjoyed this post ...

 Then you’ll love being part of our online community.
 Join the thousands who receive May’s posts directly in their inbox.
 Gain access to exclusive content and FREE resources.
 Just subscribe below—you’ll be glad you did!